 Your students will learn elements of geology, biology, and history all rolled into one fun cave tour lasting 70-80 minutes long!
 The weather is always a warm 56 degrees in the cave no matter the temperature outside.

 Indiana Caverns offers year-round field trips for families and support groups.
-Get our lowest school rates when you have a minimum of 12 people with advance reservations.
+Get our lowest school rates when you have a minimum of 12 paying people with advance reservations.
 For more information, or to plan your trip, call Jan at (812) 734-1200.

 Included in tours

 Experience an environment that includes cave formations, a waterfall, unique cave life, and Ice Age fossils!
 Discover how the cave was formed, and how it was found.
 PLUS, ride a boat on an underground stream.